-WSET Level 1 Award in Wines Distance Learning IWEG Distance Learning Program
+WSET Level 1 Award in Wines Online Learning IWEG Online Learning

 This is a beginner level wine course for those starting a wine career or beginning to explore wine for personal interest, with no prerequisite required.

 The course will be based around a 4-week, 7 module online learning programme with educator support available for this time.
 The course modules should be followed in order, but students are free to complete the modules at their own pace during this 4-week window.
 The course material should take about 6 hours in total to complete, plus revision time.

 The course prepares the student for our qualifications and they are guided by a WSET educator.
 The student can contact the educator any time for the duration of the scheduled course, should they have any questions.
 Each week includes a series of independent and/or group activities to help students understand the differences between grape varieties and types and styles of wine.

 All study materials are included in the online course.
 It will be assumed that students have basic computer literacy, internet navigation skills and a good level of English.